tableau/connector-plugin-sdk/docs/security-considerations.md

 Connectors built with the Connector SDK handle authentication and customer data, and handling these incorrectly can cause security vulnerabilities and leakage of sensitive data.

 During the connector review for the Tableau Exchange, the connector will go through a security review.
-Failing to address these security concerns will mean that the connector will not be approved for the Exchange until the concerns are addressed.
+Addressing these security concerns is a requirement for the connector to be approved for the Exchange.

 We will also pull any connector from the Tableau Exchange that we find a security vulnerability in, and that vulnerability must be addressed before the connector can go back to the Exchange.